History of the Scottish National Party: 2017 United Kingdom general election

 The SNP underperformed against polling expectations, losing 21 seats to bring their Westminster MPs down to 35.
 In what was largely attributed to their stance on holding a second Scottish independence referendum and saw a significant swing to the Unionist parties, with seats being gained by the Conservatives, Labour and the Liberal Democrats and a significant reduction in their majorities in the seats they did manage to retain.
 High-profile losses included: SNP House of Commons leader Angus Robertson in Moray and former SNP leader and First Minister Alex Salmond in Gordon; both of whom lost their seats to the Conservative Party.

 2019 United Kingdom general election

 The party achieved its best ever European Parliament result in the final election before Brexit, with the party taking its MEP total to 3 or half of Scottish seats.
 Later that year the SNP experienced a surge in the 2019 general election, winning 45.0% of the vote in Scotland.
 Although the party suffered a loss to the Liberal Democrats, it gained the seat of its then UK leader Jo Swinson, along with 7 from the Conservatives and 6 from Labour.
 Overall the party finished with 48 out of 59, or 81% of Scotland's Westminster seats.

+The 2020s

+2021 Scottish Parliament Election

+At the 2021 Scottish election, the SNP won 64 seats, one seat short of a majority, albeit achieving a record high number of votes, vote share and constituency seats, and leading to another minority government led by the SNP.
+Sturgeon emphasised after her party's victory that it would focus on controlling the COVID-19 pandemic as well as pushing for a second referendum on independence.

+Although in 2021 they won with a minority, a majority of MSPs elected had come from parties that supported Scottish independence; this prompted negotiations between the SNP and the Scottish Green Party to secure a deal that would see Green ministers appointed to government and the Scottish Greens backing SNP policies, with hopes that this united front on independence would solidify the SNP's mandate for the second independence referendum.
+The Third Sturgeon government was formed with Green support.

+In the 2022 Scottish local elections, the SNP remained as the biggest party, winning a record number of councillors and securing majority control of Dundee.

+On 15 February 2023, Sturgeon announced her intention to resign as leader and first minister.

+On 16 March 2023, it was revealed that the SNP's membership had fallen to 72,000, down from over 125,000 at the end of 2019.
+As a result of this, CEO Peter Murrell resigned on 18 March after criticism was levied at him over the way the figures were published.